 I’ll admit, they don’t have that super crunchy outside that comes from a dip in the fry machine, but they are so tasty and way less messy.

-Falafels are commonly served with a tahini sauce.
+Falafels commonly come with a tahini sauce.
 I’m obsessed with tahini, so I kept that theme.

 But I wanted to make a sauce that was a little more fun and flavorful, so I roasted a red pepper and together they made a winning combination.
-You just blend the roasted red pepper and tahini until it’s really creamy and then drizzle in a bit of olive oil and a squeeze of lemon.
+You just blend the roasted red pepper and tahini until it’s really creamy.
+Then drizzle in a bit of olive oil and a squeeze of lemon.